iximiuz/awesome-container-tinkering/RUNTIMES.md

 A kubectl plugin to get shell access to scratch containers, stream logs from multiple pods simultaneously, and do reverse port forwarding to Kubernetes clusters.

+### containerdbg

+<a href="https://github.com/google/containerdbg">containerdbg</a> - "Automate container debugging tasks."

+An "all-in-one" (more like "several-in-one" at the moment) CLI to help debug Kubernetes workloads with common issues that arise when moving legacy applications to containers.
+Can detect missing files (by tracking open file requests via Cilium's eBPF library), fs race conditions (when `rename` and `move` are assumed atomic), and failed network connections and static IP usage (via miekg's DNS tracing library).
+Written in C.

 ### ⚠️ amicontained

 <a href="https://github.com/genuinetools/amicontained">amicontained</a> - "Container introspection tool.
 Find out what container runtime is being used as well as features available."